 I meet you where you are, whether you've written a first draft, need a final set of eyes on a completed application, or have to write something from scratch.
 With guidance, feedback, written edits, and the occasional writing exercise, I work with you to confidently craft a final draft that you feel great about submitting.

 Of course, I can't promise that every time we work together you will definitely get what you are applying for.
 But I can promise that working with me will help you become a stronger writer with a better understanding of how to use each application as an opportunity to showcase your unique talents, voice, and sense of humor.

 No. Unless you want to hire me to ghostwrite your cookbook, in which case: YES.

 How does it work?

 All meetings can take place remotely using phone calls, zoom or FaceTime chats, google docs and email.
 While all people work at different paces, I generally find that a few hours of one-on-one time with me is enough time for you to gather the tools you need to write something with confidence, and even joy.
 Sliding scale.
 Email firstname.lastname@example.org for price details when you're ready to get started!

 "I liked to think I knew it all and I didn't need help from nobody, but then I had to write an admissions essay for Grad school applications nearly a decade after Undergrad.
 Painful as it was, Alanna was a huge help in cutting for clarity and getting to the point of what I was writing while maintaining my voice and permitting only select creative grammar choices.
 I got into the one and only program I applied for and working with Alanna set me up for the critical writing I had ahead of me.
-Alanna was non-judgmental and fun to work with, she helped reign in my ambition to communicate the most important information and stay on topic.
+Alanna was non-judgmental and fun to work with, she helped me articulate my ambitions and helped me stay on topic.
 Highly recommended for writing and company."

 -Jackie Rivera, Pratt Institute Performance + Performance Studies MFA class of 2020